 Are opioids ever safe?

 Opioids can be used safely when taking them exactly as they were prescribed and monitoring your use of them.
-For most surgical patients, the period of use is extremely short, a matter of a few days or less.
+For most surgical clients, the period of use is extremely short, a matter of a few days or less.
 If it’s used to treat acute pain, the safest dose will be the lowest dose possible for the shortest amount of time.

 If you find you’re using them more frequently or taking more at one time, your risk of an opioid addiction increases.
 Even short-term use can become a problem.
 That’s why it’s important to stay in touch with your doctor or other healthcare provider during the period you’ve been prescribed opioids for pain relief.